 The presence of skin infections among IV drug use is often typical.
 Skin infections usually present as areas of swelling, warmth, and soreness (inflammation).
 This is because the skin, venous and lymphatic systems are damaged.

 - Abscess – An abscess is a warm and inflamed easily pressed mass usually surrounded by a colored area that ranges from a shade of pink to deep red.
 The middle of an abscess is full of pus and fluids.

 - Darkly pigmented skin of the affected area

 - Inflamed lymph glands

 Although HIV transmission is quite sporadic, it remains a health hazard in environments where syringe use is shared, as in often the case with intravenous substance abuse.
 Sharing needles or failure to adequately disinfect the equipment can lead to the direct spread of blood-related conditions, including hepatitis and HIV.

 This is a condition when the heart valves or the inner lining of the heart chambers (endocardium) is infected and then becomes inflamed due to repeated intravenous substance use.
 This occurs when infectious organisms, such as bacteria and fungi, enter the bloodstream and settle in the heart.
 Bacteria from poorly sterilized needles can lead to this condition.
 If left untreated, it can damage or destroy the heart valves which can lead to life-threatening complications.

-Intravenous drugs use is obviously prevalent in our society.
-Only few absolutely understand the dangers of this use.
+IV drug use is obviously prevalent in our society.
+Only a few absolutely understand the dangers of this deadly habit.
 It can lead to many complications ranging from permanent scarring to even death.
-Learn how to avoid death cause by intravenous drug use by visiting an affordable recovery programs rehabilitation.
+Learn how to avoid death caused by intravenous drug use by visiting an affordable recovery rehabilitation program.